Skip to Content

-At every performance, Northwood’s dance team exude confidence, with masterful choreography directing each of their movements.
+At every performance, Northwood’s dance team exudes confidence, with masterful choreography directing each of their movements.
 They leap into each step without hesitation thanks to their trust in their student choreographers, who work tirelessly so that they may all find their footing.

 While many dance programs focus solely on developing students’ technique, Northwood’s program also emphasizes choreography.
 Dance teacher Judy Scialpi introduces the fundamentals of choreography to lower-level students when they express interest, while giving critiques and advice to higher-level students who are required to choreograph.
 Although most students start with little to no choreography experience, they gradually embrace the rewarding challenge of leading their fellow dancers.